-One of the first projects in the Longshed workshop will be a series of 6-month community skiff-building projects (running alongside but separate from the project to reconstruct the full-size replica of the Sutton Ship).
+One of the first projects in the Longshed workshop was a 6-month community skiff-building project (running alongside but separate from the project to reconstruct the full-size replica of the Sutton Ship).
 The first skiff “Whisstock” was launched in April 2019.
 A team of local volunteers is now building a second skiff – which will be called “Whisper”..

 - workshop space in the Longshed

 - supervision and advice from volunteers with expertise in woodworking

 for projects that are organised and managed by the participants/groups involved in each build.
 Each project will involve 5-10 people drawn from local organisations (clubs, schools, businesses) and members of the wider local community.

 The first Longshed skiff-build was led by a small group of local enthusiasts, one of whom has already built a scale model of a St Ayles skiff.

 Our aim is to make these projects as inclusive as possible so that anyone with an interest in woodworking has the opportunity to take part.
 As we gain experience of working with the St Ayles skiff kit, later builds will include young and older people, potentially working as mixed-ability teams.
 The benefits – skills development, team working, learning about boat design and navigation – will apply to everyone who takes part.